mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/projects/applications/catalog-applications/custom-resources-workspace-catalog/kafka/index.md

     kubectl apply -n ${PROJECT_NAMESPACE} -f simplekafkacluster.yaml
     ```

+1. Check the status of your Kafka cluster using `kubectl`:

+    ```bash
+    kubectl -n ${PROJECT_NAMESPACE} get kafkaclusters
+    ```

-1. Now that you have both the ZooKeeper cluster and Kafka cluster running in your project's namespace, you can find information on how to test and verify they are working as expected in the [Kafka Operator documentation](https://banzaicloud.com/docs/supertubes/kafka-operator/test/)
+1. With both the ZooKeeper cluster and Kafka cluster running in your project's namespace, refer to the [Kafka Operator documentation](https://banzaicloud.com/docs/supertubes/kafka-operator/test/) for information on how to test and verify they are working as expected in.
+When performing those steps, ensure you substitute: `zookeeper-client.<project namespace>:2181` anywhere that the zookeeper client address is mentioned.

-## Deleting Kafka Custom Resources
+## Deleting Kafka custom resources

 1. View all Kafka resources in the cluster: